themirrazzlegacy/runluajs/README.md

 ## Credits
 [sawcce/lua-interpreter, license unknown](https://github.com/sawcce/lua-interpreter); [fstirlitz/luaparse, MIT license](https://github.com/fstirlits/luaparse)

 RunLua.JS contains a modified version of `lua-interpreter` built-in.
-It is modified to accomodate our needs, like integrating easily with RunLua.JS, and handling arrays and objects.
+It is modified to work in a browser and have more features.

 ## Documentation
 It contains one async. function: